dkarter/CCProcessing-Ruby/README.md

 Please note that the “quit” command does not write the summary, you will have to type “Summary” to view the summary.

-Commands are not case sensitve but account names are.
+Note that account names are case-sensitive.
 You cannot add an account with the same name twice.

 #### File mode
 I have provided a file with the application for easy testing.
 This file contains the example from the instructions file and is used in one of the tests for verification.
 To load the test file navigate to the program directory and type: